 600 cycles or 1 year.
 The device uses 3 Alkaline C6 batteries, which will last 600 cycles.Interview with representative Experts note that all medical device manufacturers have the responsibility to support their products throughout their entire lifecycle (i.e. appropriate retirement and recycling is required.)

 Designer specified performance targets include: lightweight, durable, easy-to-use, safe, and effective for multiple uses.

 Surgical equipment that is improperly sterilized may cause infection and other medical complications.
-More information about sterilization safety can be found in this article by Rutala and Weber.
+More information about sterilization safety can be found in the William and David article.

 William, A., David, J., 2004, Disinfection and Sterilization in Health Care Facilities: What Clinicians Need to Know, Clinical Infectious Diseases, 39, pp. 702-709